 Intercept is also currently conducting another phase III study, REVERSE, of OCA in NASH patients with compensated cirrhosis.
 The company is expanding the size of the study from 540 patients to approximately 900 and extending the duration from 12 to 18 months.
 The primary histologic endpoint of fibrosis improvement with no worsening of NASH achieved by OCA in the REGENERATE study will now be evaluated in REVERSE based on the same duration of treatment.
 Intercept expects completion of target enrollment in REVERSE by the end of the year.

 How Have Estimates Been Moving Since Then?

-Currently, Intercept has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. However, the stock was allocated a grade of F on the value side, putting it in the bottom 20% quintile for this investment strategy.
+Currently, Intercept has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. However, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of D. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending upward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Intercept has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.